ruyd/Concentrate/README.md

 Reading a lot or studying a bit?

-With so much competition for attention it's harder than it has to be.

 This add-on grew from a safe way to fight distractions and interruptions into a surprisingly helpful companion.

 I really hope it also helps your studies and peace of mind.